RubberDuckCrew/.github/docs/src/contributing/conventions.md

 ## Labels

-When creating pull requests and issues , please use the appropriate labels to categorize your changes.
+When creating pull requests and issues, please use the appropriate labels to categorize your changes.
 This helps maintainers quickly understand the nature of your contribution.
 The labels should match the prefixes used in branch naming.

 | Label               | Description                                                           | Color   | Branch Prefix |
 | ------------------- | --------------------------------------------------------------------- | ------- | ------------- |